fl101/awardfares-blog/_posts/2023-10-03-sas-acquisition.md

 ## See The Bright Side {#af-kl}

-While these changes might upset members in the beginning, our advice is to stay positive and embrace change.
-There's usually a ton of new opportunities and good news during these transitions, including chances to visit new places, new earning opportunities, and unlock new award flights.
+While these changes might initially upset members, our advice is to stay positive and embrace change.
+There are usually many new opportunities and good news during these transitions, including chances to visit new places, new earning opportunities, and unlock new award flights.

 <img src="../assets/img/sas-acquisition/klm-777.webp" alt="SAS got acquired by Air France-KLM and others." />